ivopascal/Applied-ML-Template/README.md

 Once you see the line **Application startup complete**, the API is launched successfully.
 You can go to [this website](http://127.0.0.1:8000/docs) in order to preview the API using fastAPI.

 From that website, click **try it now** and upload a png, jpg or jpeg of an already cropped sudoku.
+You can find an example to try it on in the repo, the file called **sudoku.png**

 Once you click **execute**, a matrix of the sudoku will be returned.